brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

 #### ITSM-DefaultVBSing.vbs

-This script, located in `C:\ITSM-Templates\UniqueScripts\`, performs ten distinct configurations on Windows workstations as part of the ITSM process.
-The script configurations include:
+Located in `C:\ITSM-Templates\UniqueScripts\`, this script performs ten distinct configurations on Windows workstations as part of the ITSM process:

 1. **All-Certificates-Install.vbs**: Installs essential certificates for secure connections.
 2. **CopyDefaultFolders.vbs**: Standardizes desktop folders and XML profiles.